adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 out of ordinary, but if something is not working - it becomes a language limitation, it is compiler fault or interpreter performance issue.
-This is where all the problems hide from ignorance and incompetence - the bliss.
+This is where all the problems hide from ignorance and incompetence - this is the bliss.

 > Software engineer efficiency is limited to the depth of
 > understanding his/hers stack.

-Sounds intuitive enough - if a developer only knows how to use a framework, all his optimizations will be limited by that framework (afterwards - the bliss).
-If engineer knows only his language, all his optimizations will be limited by the language ability.
+Sounds intuitive enough - if a developer only knows how to use a framework, his efficiency will be limited by that framework.
+If engineer knows only his language, all optimizations will be limited by the language features.
 If, after everything else, they also know language internals - they are are competent enough to conciously write the most efficient code.

 If you ever dreamt of working at companies like Facebook (or build one), think of the problems they were having - Facebook website code